 4. Suppose dirt and debris are irritating your dog’s eyes.
 In that case, it is essential to take your dog to the veterinarian as soon as possible so that they can remove the debris from its eyes by giving your dog some anaesthesia to avoid pain.

 5. If your dog has KCS or dry eye, the vet may prescribe medications like tacrolimus or cyclosporine to help with tear production.
-But remember to consult the vet before giving it to your dog because you never know what may affect your dog’s eyes if you are not a veterinarian.
+However, consult the vet before giving these medications to your dog.
+You never know what may affect your dog’s eyes if you are not a veterinarian.

 6. Sometimes, dogs have abnormalities in their eyelids or eyelashes, which may rub your dog’s lashes with the eyeballs, causing extreme discomfort.
 The treatment available for this problem is surgery because the abnormality in its eyelashes or eyelids needs to be fixed.